yung-megafone/FulfillmentFlow/README.md

 ## Installation
 1. Clone this repository or download the specific script you need.
-2. Install a userscript manager in your browser, like Tampermonkey.
+2. Install a userscript manager in your browser.
 3. Add the desired script to your userscript manager.

 ## Usage